makersacademy/takeaway-challenge/README.md

 So that I am reassured that my order will be delivered on time I would like to receive a text such as "Thank you!
 Your order was placed and will be delivered before 18:52" after I have ordered.

 I have created several different classes to try to stick to the single responsibility principle.
-The final step is send I textmessange using twilio API however at this point I can't get twilio working.'
+I have managed to get twilio to send messages from the app.rb.
+The final step is now to incorporate this into my code.